chaoss/community/GSoC-interest.md

 4) Using and submitting other people's work as your own is not allowed.
 If you use other people's work, be sure to acknowledge their work in your submission.

 You must complete these things by March 31, 2020 13:00 CDT.
 Make sure to also submit the information required by GSoC for applicants (i.e., project proposal), linking to it from your pull request to this file.
+Here is an [Proposal Template](https://docs.google.com/document/d/1YZez6_hgp2dBybEsMZoQ-ONB9IawK4_OPISLHe9Tjew/edit) to get you started.

 Regards,
 GSoC Mentors